Nick Madrigal Player Props: Cubs vs. Mets

 Nick Madrigal At The Plate

-- Madrigal has 10 doubles, a triple, a home run and nine walks while hitting .279.
+- Madrigal is batting .279 with 10 doubles, a triple, a home run and nine walks.

-- He has hit a home run in one of 57 games, and in 0.5% of his plate appearances.
+- He has gone deep in one of 58 games, and in 0.5% of his plate appearances.

-- In 24.6% of his games this year, Madrigal has picked up at least one RBI.
-In five of those games (8.8%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.